RandomHashTags/swift-consolidate-plugin/README.md

 <summary>production</summary>

-Lossless compression that strips all unnecessary whitespace, including comments and documentation, leaving just the bare minimum required to use the code.
+Strips all redundant information and unnecessary whitespace, including comments and documentation, leaving just the bare minimum required to use the code.

 </details>